 We manage your Local Government Pension Scheme (LGPS), which is a statutory funded defined benefit occupational pension scheme that has assets set aside and invested towards meeting the cost of our future pension promise to you.
-Scheme member benefits are defined in statute; however, your contributions are fixed nationally therefore any funding shortfall has to be met by the assets growing faster or the Council increasing their contribution.
+Scheme member benefits are defined in statute; however, your contributions are fixed nationally therefore any funding shortfall must be met by the assets growing faster or the Council increasing their contribution.
 Your benefits are guaranteed by law, although the government can choose to alter the benefit structure or your contribution to meet any funding shortfall.
-Our Fund's assets grew by 4.76% from £1.20 billion to £1.26 billion and remains in a good financial position despite a volatile year the fund recovered most of the losses sustained in the third quarter of the financial year.
+Our Fund's assets reduced by 0.05% from £1.26 billion to £1.19 billion and remains in a good financial position despite impact the market disruption in March 2020 brought on by the pandemic.
+The fund has recovered most of the losses sustained by June 2020.

-There were four panel meetings over the reporting year and Members who have responsibility for the management and governance of the fund continued to review a broad range of strategic issues in addition to meeting and probing our service providers and some of our fund managers on their rolling three-year performance against which we set them an out-performance target.
-The last triennial valuation review concluded that the Fund's assets were sufficient to cover 80% of its accrued liabilities as at 31 March 2016, up from 72% in 2013.
+Members of this Committee as well as the Pension Board each had four meetings over the reporting year.
+Panel Members who have responsibility for the management and governance of the fund reviewed a broad range of strategic issues in addition to meeting and probing our service providers and some of our fund managers on their rolling three-year performance against which we set them an outperformance target.
+A triennial valuation review was carried out and concluded over the course of the year.

-Another valuation of the Fund is underway.
 The triennial valuation involves collating key data on the Scheme's assets and liabilities and helps to inform the Fund's direction of travel and investment strategy.
+The valuation results show that the Fund's assets were sufficient to cover 91% of its accrued liabilities as at 31 March 2019, an improvement from 80% in 2016.

-As reported last year, some changes were made to the Fund's asset mix which involved reducing our exposure to equities and making a matching allocation to assets that provide more of their returns from income (e.g. interest earnings) as opposed to capital growth and therefore more certainty.
-This should improve the Fund's ability to increase its funding level.
-We have started to fund the new allocations we have made to private debt.
+Officers have continued to implement some changes made to the Fund's asset mix which involved reducing our allocation to equities and making a corresponding allocation to assets that provide more of their returns from income (e.g. interest earnings) as opposed to capital growth and therefore more certainty.
+This has contributed to the improvement in the funding level from 80% to 91%.
+The bulk of the allocation to private debt has been deployed and 100% of the commitment to infrastructure has been drawn down by the manager.

-We have invested with and continue to look for new opportunities to pool our assets with the London CIV to achieve savings from economies of scale.
-We currently have representation within the London CIV and wherever possible we seek to influence the CIV's provision of robust and targeted solutions for the boroughs.
-When opportunities arise, we collaborate with other Funds to reduce costs to the scheme.
+We continue to look for more opportunities to pool our assets with the London CIV to achieve savings from economies of scale.
+We have representation within the London CIV and wherever possible we seek to influence the CIV's provision of robust and targeted solutions for the boroughs.
+When opportunities arise, we collaborate with the London CIV and other Funds to reduce costs to the Fund.